What is a logbook loan?

 Are logbook loans expensive?

-Logbook loans are more expensive than other loans because of their sky-high APRs.
-According to the Financial Conduct Authority (FCA), the average the average APR of a logbook loan is around 400%.
+Logbook loans are more expensive than other loans because of their high interest rates.
+The average APR of a logbook loan is around 400%, according to the Financial Conduct Authority (FCA).

 To put that in perspective, most secured loans have APRs below 10% and even the most expensive secured loans generally come in up to 13% APR.

-Meanwhile, the cheapest rate on an unsecured personal loan available from MoneySuperMarket is 6.1% [as of November 2024).
+Meanwhile, the cheapest rate on an unsecured personal loan available from MoneySuperMarket is 5.7% (as of April 2026).

 What fees apply to logbook loans?